holmesv3/nitf-rs/README.md

 let nitf_file: String = get_nitf_file();
 let nitf_path = Path::new(&nitf_file);

-// Read the file and parse all available metadata let nitf = read_nitf(nitf_path);
+// Read the file and print all metadata let nitf = read_nitf(nitf_path);

-// Print all metadata
 println!("{}", &nitf);

 // Read image data, check that the dimensions are what we expect